Fourth Call for Dioscuri Centres of Scientific Excellence in Poland

-Max-Planck-Gesellschaft (MPG) and National Science Centre Poland (NCN) open the third call for Dioscuri Centres of Scientific Excellence in Poland
+Max-Planck-Gesellschaft (MPG) and National Science Centre Poland (NCN) open the fourth call for Dioscuri Centres of Scientific Excellence in Poland.

 The joint calls by MPG and NCN are designed to establish Centres of Scientific Excellence at Polish Host Institutions.
 Going beyond the scope of a project grant, a Dioscuri Centre (DC) is built around a distinguished researcher position.
 It is awarded to excellent scientists capable of establishing and leading an outstanding, highly visible research group.
 A DC shall connect the local research landscape to the wider scientific community while simultaneously positioning the leader of the DC in the respective field.
 These efforts will be supported by Partners from German universities or research institutions.
 Partners will promote the Centres’ structural development and integration in scientific networks, thereby strengthening scientific exchange between Poland and Germany.
-Each DC may also decide to expand this partnership tool and turn it into an Advisory Board.
+The DC’s development will further be supported by an international Scientific Advisory Board.

 Applicants are asked to provide a concept for the DC they plan to establish, which includes an innovative research programme as well as an outline for the DC’s structural development.

-In the second call, up to a total of four DCs will be established in the fields of the Humanities and Social Sciences, Life Sciences and Natural Sciences and Technology.
+In the fourth call, up to a total of three DCs will be established in the fields of the Humanities and Social Sciences, Life Sciences and Natural Sciences and Technology.

 Each DC established through this call will be monitored and evaluated by the Dioscuri Scientific Committee, and will be awarded the title of